yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 ## Pose graph optimization node

 This post-processing node records GPS and SLAM trajectories, and tries to correct SLAM drift by matching SLAM poses to temporal closest GPS poses.
+The pose graph optimization is achieved with G2O optimization framework.
 The goal is then to use this corrected SLAM trajectory to correct once and for all SLAM mapping, and enable a localization only mode using this pre-built valid map.

-WARNING: This node is under heavy development, and is not released yet.
+WARNING: This node is still under heavy development, its use may be buggy.